-(a)(1) Pets are prohibited in any backcountry area, including vehicles on designated backcountry roads, on any hiking trails, at any overlook, or any sidewalk or pathway leading to an overlook as defined on the Canyonlands brochure, or any river trip within the Park, or in the Horseshoe Canyon unit of the Park.
+(a)(1) Pets are prohibited in any backcountry area, including vehicles on designated backcountry roads, on any hiking trails, at any overlook, or any sidewalk or pathway leading to an overlook as defined on the Canyonlands brochure, or any river trip within the park, or in the Horseshoe Canyon unit of the park.
 The following exceptions apply:

-During winter and spring periods when the road to Beef Basin via Cathedral Butte is closed by snow/mud, persons with pets are allowed to transit the Needles District via the park’s designated transit route (Elephant Hill-Devils Lane-Bobbys Hole).
+During winter and spring periods when the road to Beef Basin via Cathedral Butte is closed by snow/mud, persons with pets are allowed to transit The Needles district via the park’s designated transit route (Elephant Hill-Devil’s Lane-Bobby’s Hole).
 Pets must be on a leash at all times when not in the vehicle, and must remain on the designated road surface only.
 Any pet fecal material deposited on the ground must be collected and removed from the park.

-Pets may not be led by leash from a bicycle or vehicle within Canyonlands National Park.
+Pets may not be led by leash from a bicycle or vehicle within Canyonlands National Park

-Pets must be secured such that no resource damage occurs.
+The pet is secured such that no resource damage occurs.

 (a)(5) Pet excrement must be immediately collected by the pet handler and disposed of in the nearest trash receptacle.

 (e) Pets kept by park residents will be maintained consistent with the provisions of this section and in accordance with provisions established by the Superintendent’s Housing Directive.
 The Directive is hereby adopted and made part of these orders.

 (a) Animals designated as pack animals shall be limited to the following:

 (b) Horse or pack animal use is allowed in the following designated areas only: